 This one is a biggy, try not to have too much unhealthy convenience foods in the house, because if they are not there, you can't grab them at moments of weakness.

-It’s okay to have the odd treat, and if you do buy snack/treat foods, I recommend buying items that are individually wrapped, as you are less likely to open up another one.
-Whereas if there is an opened bag of crisps, biscuits or sweets, they are easy to grab when you shouldn’t.
+It's okay to have the odd treat you don't need to deprive yourself completely, and if you do buy snack/treat foods, I recommend buying items that are individually wrapped, as you are less likely to open up another one.
+Whereas if there is an opened bag of crisps, biscuits or sweets, they are easy to grab when you shouldn't.

 Instead, fill your fruit bowl with plenty of fresh fruit.
 To grab when hunger strikes or you need a snack.